-Hochul Eases the Deadline
+Hochul Eases the Deadline on schools electric bus purchases

-Let’s face it: schools electric bus costs aren’t cheap.
-Many districts are still figuring out how to pay for them.
-Charging stations?
 Those are another major expense.
 And if you’re in a rural area, good luck getting fast help with setup.
 This new law lets districts file for extensions if the switch proves too tough, too fast.

-Schools Electric Bus Mandate: Environmental Goals Still Matter
+Environmental Goals Still Matter

 Even with the delay, New York isn’t backing down on its climate goals.
-The state still wants all new electric bus purchases by 2027.
+The state still wants all new schools electric bus purchases by 2027.
 That part hasn’t changed.
 This new bill is about flexibility, not about giving up.

 School Leaders Applaud the Move